hubertgdev/Flipper-Plugin-Tutorial/README.md

 ValueMutex state_mutex;
 ...
 ```
 4. Aquire a blocking mutex after a new event is handled in the queue.
-Write values to the locked game_state object when user presses buttons.
+Write values to the locked `plugin_state` object when user presses buttons.
 And release when we finish working with the state.

 ```c
 PluginEvent event;